royyandzakiy/multisensor-station/README.md

     ...
     ```

-- unit test environments: a list of unit tests, you can tweak this to specify what tests should be run and not
+- unit test environments:  all tests that will be run natively in the desktop and are expected to run FAST. tests that fall into this category fits the name unit test, knowing that it will be fired rapidly during every incremental development. all platform specific components (esp idf, arduino) MUST be mocked!
     - to learn more, read [Platform IO Docs > Unit Testing > Test Hierarchy: Pizza Project Tests](https://docs.platformio.org/en/latest/advanced/unit-testing/structure/hierarchy.html)
     ```
     ; -------- UNIT TESTS ENVIRONMENTS --------